Please send any questions left unanswered by this page to:

 Q. How long can I stay at the shelter?

 A. We do not have a ‘limit’ on your stay, but neither are we a substitute home.
 We want to help you either return home or find alternative safe housing.
 No youth should be on the street.

 Q. Do I have to pay for staying at the shelter or getting counseling?

 A. All shelter services are free of charge.
-Counseling services are offered on a sliding scale based on ability to pay and can be free.
-Best answer here is ‘come in for help’ and we will do everything we can to help you.
+Counseling services are offered on a sliding scale based on the ability to pay and can be free.
+The best answer here is ‘come in for help’ and we will do everything we can to help you.

 Q. Can I volunteer at New Morning?

 A. Yes, volunteer opportunities exist at our Emergency Youth Shelter or within the clinical team if you are a therapist and wish to work with youth and their families.
-Please contact our Associate Director for Programming by clicking here.
+Please contact our Shelter Director or Program Director for more information.

 Q. How old do I have to be to volunteer at New Morning?